 We liked how well the pieces fit together, and how easy the instructions are to follow.

 Carolyn at Merchant and Mills likes her garments to be very loose fitting.
 Because I’m six-feet-tall, I don’t like clothes to add volume to my width or my height, so I’m happier with this coat in a smaller size.
-Bonnie also made a Strand Coat out of Lana Bollito Wool for my daughter, Charlotte.
-See blog post here.
+Bonnie also made a Strand Coat out of Lana Bollito Wool for my daughter, Charlotte which you can read about here.

 Cloud9 Timewarp Bark Cloth in Loop Navy – a very easy fabric with which to sew.
 The fabric is great for home decorating projects, and for clothes because it is the same weight as canvas, but drapier.
 It has a visible loose weave that makes it fall gently from the body instead of straight out, like a canvas would.
 We have even seen some great bark-cloth dresses.